What Is A Permalink And How To Change It?

 https://example.com/de/bucher/philosophie/friedrich-nietzsche

-Do Not Add .html Extension to the End of URL
+Do Not Use .html at the End of URLs

 https://example.com/music/hard-rock.html